locnnil/workshop/docs/reference/cli/workshop-stop.rst

 - When interrupted, the command attempts to gracefully revert its actions

-- To start a stopped workshop, use 'workshop start'
+- To start a stopped workshop, use **workshop start**

+.. rubric:: Examples

 .. code-block:: console

+   # Stop the nimble and jazzy workshops in the current project directory
-   workshop stop <WORKSHOP>... [flags]
+   workshop stop nimble jazzy